 Youth from other jurisdictions may be placed in the Center; however the committing jurisdiction must pay a per diem.
-In FY14 the center received \$78,450 in funding for detaining juveniles from Counties outside of Scott County.
-This amount increased from a total of \$61,000 in FY13.
+In FY15 the center received \$46,720 in funding for detaining juveniles from Counties outside of Scott County.
+This amount increased from a total of 78,450 in FY14.

 Counties within Seventh Judicial District the charge is \$140.00 per day.
 Counties outside of this district must pay \$150.00.
 This funding source will continue to remain steady as long as there is sufficient bed space at the Center to accommodate surrounding counties within the Seventh Judicial District.
 The Center also continues to have an agreement with Rock Island County, in which Scott County will house residents for the rate of \$150.00 per day.
-In the last four years, Out of County Revenue has varied as the graph below illustrates.
-The center has averaged approximately \$94,500 per year in Out of County funding over that time.
+In the last six years, Out of County Revenue has averaged approximately \$81,870 per year in Out of County funding.
+However, over the past three years the center has only averaged \$62,050 in Out of County funding.
+This can be attributed to Juvenile Court Officers making a concerted effort to utilize detention alternative programs as opposed to secure detention.